2020: PARIS, THE WORLD CYCLING CAPITAL

 18 Vélo Vintage, 58 rue du Ruisseau Paris 75018.
 It opens from Tuesday to Friday from 17.00 to 20.00 and on Saturday from 12.00 to 20.00.
 Inspired by 80’s, their vintage bikes are flashy with trendy collector items. http://velo-vintage.com/index.html

 New !
 World in Paris Vintage Corner.
 For us, vintage is more than a temporary trend, it is a state of mind.
-Have look at our online Vintage Corner , full of cute Paris-vintage proposals to explore the city with style.
-Of course, vintage bikes have a special place in our Vintage Corner.
+Have look at our online Vintage Corner where of vintage bikes have a special place.

 Light and handy: the Folding Bike